 Hintere Bleiche 29, 55116 Mainz

-The bar called Bar jeder Sicht is a queer cultural centre with a variety of events with free admission.
+Bar jeder Sicht is a queer cultural centre with a variety of events with free admission.
 There is something for everyone, be it improvised theatre, films, concerts, karaoke or political discussion groups.
-More than 15 queer groups use the bar for workshops and regulars’ table.
-A wide selection of drinks, a weekly changing menu as well as snacks that are permanently in stock complete our offer.
+More than 20 queer groups use the bar for workshops and regulars’ table.
+A wide selection of drink as well as snacks complete our offer.